-NYC Building Collapses Into Pile of Rubble After Car Hits it
+NYC Building Collapses Into Pile of Rubble After Car Hits It

 More than 100 firefighters rushed to the the building collapse on Avenue P, near East Fifth Street, in Midwood at around 11:30 p.m Monday

-Fire officials say one person was taken to an area hospital with injuries not considered to be life-threatening
+Fire officials say the 20-year old driver was taken to an area hospital with minor injuries, charges are pending against him

 A car crashed into a building that then collapsed into a pile of rubble in Brooklyn late Monday, injuring at least one person, officials say.

-Fire officials say one person was taken to an area hospital with injuries not considered to be life-threatening.
-The FDNY is on scene continuing to search the structure.
+Fire officials say one person, the 20-year-old driver of the car that crashed into the building, was taken to an area hospital with minor injuries that include bumps and bruises.

+Officials say the driver tried to flee the area after the crash, but was quickly caught.
+Charges are pending against him.

+No other injuries to residents or bystanders were reported.
+A now-closed business was on the first floor with apartments on the second floor, but nobody was home.

 Photos on social media show the building completely crumpled.